 About Ruthie Castle

-Construction took place at various times in the 11th, 15th, 17th and 18th centuries.
-It was listed as a monument historique by the French Ministry of Culture on 30 April 1925, giving protection to its internal decoration.
-It is the property of the commune.
+The Château de Ruthie is a castle in the commune of Aussurucq in the Pyrénées-Atlantiques département of France, not far from the Spanish border.
+It was listed as a monument historique by the French Ministry of Culture on 30 April 1925, giving protection to its internal decoration and is the property of the commune.